 Surgery, in the form of total or partial joint replacement is also an option for more advanced cases of osteoarthritis – your doctor may suggest it as a final treatment option if your pain and stiffness is drastically affecting your mobility.
 Finally, a new and exciting area of osteoarthritis treatment includes biologic therapies, which involve taking your own body's cells, which have regenerative capabilities, and injecting them back into the arthritic joint.
-While still deemed somewhat experimental, there is growing research that suggests that these therapies may help halt the progression of osteoarthritis and regenerate lost tissue.
+There is a growing body of research that suggests that these therapies may help halt the progression of osteoarthritis and regenerate lost tissue

 What else can I do?

 There are new advancements and technology in braces, walking aids, and shoe inserts that may help facilitate mobility, and produce a more proper alignment of a given joint.

 Are there ways to prevent osteoarthritis from occurring?

 Generally, weight loss and regular exercise are good options to begin strengthening muscles and reducing unnecessary stress on joints.
 It is important to understand, however, that proper exercise is more important that exercise alone.
 Poor mechanics and technique can lead to increased joint degradation.

 While walking and running are good forms of cardiovascular exercise, these activities may place an increased repetitive force on your joints.
 As a general rule of thumb, any exercise that is painful for your joints should probably be avoided.
 Exercises such as cycling, swimming, and elliptical machines are some forms of cardio that are better tolerated on the hip and knee joints in particular.